Sijie-Yang/Streetscape-Perception-Survey/README.md

 # Start both frontend and backend simultaneously
 npm run dev

-# Or use safe mode with auto-restart (recommended for development)
+# Or use safe mode with auto-restart (highly recommended for development)
 npm run dev:safe
 ```